piotrmurach/tty-progressbar/README.md

 * `:percent` the completion percentage
 * `:elapsed` the elapsed time in seconds
 * `:eta` the esitmated time to completion in seconds
+* `:rate` the current rate of progression per second

 ### 3.2 Custom Formatters